Venu056568842/0/README.md

 - *Which items are located in Aisle F?*
 - *What’s expiring in July?*
 - *Where is Basmati Rice stored?*

 ---

-## 🧠 How It Works

-1. **ETL Pipeline**: Cleans, deduplicates, and augments the raw inventory data using **Pathway** for robust, reactive stream processing.
-2. **Embeddings Generation**: Each inventory record is summarized and embedded for semantic similarity search.
-3. **Retrieval QA Chain**: When you ask a question, the system finds the most relevant records and uses Ollama LLM to answer, citing the source.
-4. **Expiry Alerts**: Aggregates items expiring in the next two months and dispatches a voice call alert via OmniDimension.
-5. **Streamlit UI**: Interactive, fast, and beautiful — ask free-text questions and see both answers and source snippets.

----